Having led the UNCP men’s

 No stranger to national attention under Miller’s watch, UNCP has been a regular in the NCAA statistical rankings over the last two years, including the nation’s 19th-best scoring offense (81.2 points/game), 16th in assists (16.4 per game), a fifth place standing in rebounding margin (+10.2), one of the nation’s leading squads in steals per game (28th, 9.0/game) in 2012-13, as well as a 36th place ranking in both field goal percentage defense (40.9%) and blocked shots per game (4.2) in 2011-12.

-Last season also produced a number of individual superlatives for the program as well as Shahmel Brackett became the first three-time all-conference performer in school history, while George Blakeney etched his name in the record book as one of two players in program history to take home first team all-conference nods.
+Last season also produced a number of individual superlatives for the program as well.
+Shahmel Brackett became the first three-time all-conference performer in school history, while George Blakeney etched his name in the record book as one of two players in program history to take home first team all-conference nods.
 Brackett (1,623 points) finished his career ranked fifth in UNCP history and sixth among the PBC’s all-time leading scorers, while Blakeney (1,263 points) ranks among the program’s top 20 scorers in the last 50 years.
 Blakeney also ranked fifth, nationally, with 17 double-doubles in 2012-13, and was among the nation's top 15 leaders in rebounds per game (9.9) as well.

 Miller will be entering his sixth season as head coach at UNC Pembroke and his 23rd year overall in college coaching.
-Prior to his arrival at UNC Pembroke, he spent several seasons with some of the country's most elite head coaches, Miller came to Pembroke following a four-year stint (2004-08) as both an assistant coach and associate head coach for Missouri State where he helped lead the Bears to a cumulative 80-49 record, including a trio of postseason National Invitation Tournament appearances, under head coach Barry Hinson.
+Prior to his arrival at UNC Pembroke, he spent several seasons with some of the nation’s most elite head coaches.
+Miller came to Pembroke following a four-year stint (2004-08) as both an assistant coach and associate head coach for Missouri State where he helped lead the Bears to a cumulative 80-49 record, including a trio of postseason National Invitation Tournament appearances, under head coach Barry Hinson.
 During Miller’s time at Missouri State, they registered 22 wins in 2005-06 and 2006-07, while tallying a second place finish in the Missouri Valley Conference in 2005-06 and a third place finish in the latter.
 Missouri State had an average RPI of 36 from 2005-2007, finishing as high as 21 in 2006.

-Prior to his stint at MSU, Miller served nine seasons on the coaching staff at Kansas under two different head coaches, including current Jayhawks' skipper Bill Self.
-Miller joined the KU staff on a full time basis in 1995 under then-head coach Roy Williams as an administrative assistant and was elevated to an assistant coach position in 1998 when Matt Doherty departed Lawrence, Kan., to become head coach at Notre Dame.
-He remained on the KU staff as director of game operations when Self took over the reigns of the program in 2003.
+Prior to his stint at MSU, Miller served 10 seasons on the coaching staff at Kansas under Roy Williams and current head coach Bill Self.
+Miller joined the Jayhawk staff on a full time basis in 1995 after completing his doctorate in sport psychology at the University of Kansas.
+Miller was elevated to an assistant coach in 1998 when Matt Doherty departed Lawrence, Kan., to become head coach at Notre Dame.

 Kansas appeared in 10 NCAA tournaments during Miller's time in Lawrence, including three Final Four appearances, two regional final (Elite Eight) showings and one Sweet 16 appearance.
 Along the way, the Jayhawks compiled a 258-59 win-loss record and won six Big 8/Big 12 titles and four conference tournament championships.
 During that same time frame, KU achieved nine listings in the final Top 25 polls, including six top five rankings.

-A basketball player and team captain at Luther College in Decorah, Iowa, Miller graduated from Luther in 1991 with a bachelor's degree in psychology before graduating from Northern Iowa with a master's degree in physical education.
-Miller began his doctorate work in sport psychology at Kansas in 1992 where he worked three years in an assistantship program.
+A basketball player and team captain at Luther College in Decorah, Iowa, Miller graduated from Luther in 1991 with BA in Psychology before graduating from Northern Iowa with a MA in Physical Education in 1992.
+Miller completed his PhD in Sport Psychology at the University of Kansas in 1995.

 Miller and his wife, Heather, have two children, Charlie and Betsie.
 Heather is a native of New Mexico and is a Luther graduate as well.
 Miller is the son of long-time Division I head coach Eldon Miller who compiled a 568-419 record in his 36-year coaching career that included stops at Wittenberg (OH), Western Michigan, Ohio State and Northern Iowa.